JarrettD5309/dj-database/README.md

     $ npm run dev
     ```

-4. You can access the site using a web browser by navigating to the following address.
+4. You can access the site, using a web browser, by navigating to the following address.

     `localhost:3000`